business mentorship

 Whether you need business basics or strategic planning for long-term growth, Young Agrarians knows that gaining business development skills is one of the biggest challenges facing new farmers.
-Our aim is to provide new farmers, next generation farmers, or farmers adding a new enterprise to an existing farm business with an opportunity to build their business knowledge and use it to grow their farm operations to achieve long-term viability.
+Our aim is to provide new farmers, next generation farmers, or farmers adding a new enterprise to an existing farm business with an opportunity to build their business knowledge and use it to grow their farm operations towards long-term viability.

 PROGRAM GOALS

-To support you to grow a sustainable farm business!
-Through one-on-one mentorship, business knowledge and peer networks, we aim to nurture educational spaces that allow new farmers to work out how to overcome obstacles and achieve business goals.
-Ultimately, we want to see you produce an increase in crop yields, revenues and, where possible, area of land in production.
+Through one-on-one mentorship and peer networks, we aim to nurture educational spaces that allow new farmers to work out how to overcome obstacles and achieve business goals.
+We track immediate outcomes by measuring the change in crop yields, revenues and, if relevant, area of land in production.

 APPLY TO BE A MENTEE